Improve Your IT Self – Obsessive Resource Management

 Where are your time and money going?
 If you’re not sure, this lesson is going to be easy for you to apply to improve your career.

-Well, this may be easy to explain, but you are going to have to work hard to achieve the goal.
-You have to be brutally honest with yourself.
-To start be obsessive, even passionate about where you spend your time.
+It’s an easy thing to say – but you are going to have to work hard to achieve your goals.
+In doing so, you have to be brutally honest with yourself.
+Be obsessive, even passionate about where you spend your time.
 Spend time adding value to your life, your family, and your career.
 Honestly evaluate if what you are doing has a positive impact on your well being and success.
 Sure, there’s a time for vacationing and relaxing and some TV or video games every once in a while.
 That all can be fun, but doing them every day does not add value to your career and therefore does not make you successful in IT or successful in life.

 Not Just Another Time Management Lecture